Adman/school/ai/project/README.md

 ### Mutation

 I implemented 2 types of mutation.
-For each cell in gene, with the probability of 0.001, random mutation (mentioned below) will occur.
+For each cell in gene, with the probabilities mentioned below, the mutation will occur.
-* invert random bit
+* invert random bit - **1%**
-* increment the cell by 1
+* increment the cell by 1 - **0.1%**

 ### Elitarism